Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 You want a safe, dependable generator for a reasonable price.
 Look for models with outage and surge protectors to avoid potential damage to your electronics and devices.

 Weigh the cost of your investment over the long haul and if what you are getting justifies the up-front cost.
-If you know you are going to use the generator a lot, a higher price up-front may make sense for your long-term needs.
+If you know you are going to use the generator a lot, a higher price up-front may mean less maintenance over the long haul.
 Will you use a more costly generator enough to validate the purchase price?